|David, Earl of Leven tries to save Hugh Mackay (on foot at left)|

 |Scenario 3 in which Hastings English regiment protects its baggage.|

-Preparing a scenario for the entire battle was a job for the new scenario book 'A taste of victory!'
-It appears in its entierety there.
-Adopting a different approach was the tack I took in presenting this 4Play pack.
+Preparing a scenario for the complete battle was a job for the new scenario book 'A taste of victory!'
+It appears in its entirety there.
+Adopting a different approach was the tack I took in constructing this 4Play pack.
 By dividing the battle down into three parts, it is possible to get a better sense of what went on where.

 |Musketeer from The Earl of Leven's Regiment.|

 This pack splits the action into left, centre and right of the battle from whichever armies' perspective you adopt.
 I chose 2 x 2 feet tables so that the units used could be sized normally with 12-18 models each.
 On a large table, double or triple sized units would be needed but apart from the aesthetic benefit, no others could be immediately driven out of such a set up.